 Can you be a proofreader without a degree?

-Many people think that to become a proofreader you need a graduate or at least English degree, but in reality, anyone with good grammar skills and an eye for detail can start working as a proofreader.
+Many think you need a degree to be a proofreader, but anyone with good grammar skills and attention to detail can start proofreading.

 If you know how to use a computer and consider yourself good at grammar all you need is a basic training/guide to help you get familiar with proofreading.